strimzi/drain-cleaner/README.md

 ### On Kubernetes without CertManager

 On Kubernetes, when you do not use Cert Manager, the certificates needed for the web-hook need to be generated manually.
-Follow the instructions in `./install/kubernetes` directory to generate and install the certificates.
+Follow the instructions in the `./install/kubernetes` directory to generate and install the certificates.

 ## See it in action